sofiedotcafe/QDecorations/README.md

 ## How to compile

 This library uses private Qt headers, meaning it is not guaranteed to be forward or backward compatible.
 You’ll need to recompile it with each Qt update.

-While it can be built with Qt 5, it is recommended to apply relevant backports from Qt 6 for improved compatibility and features.
-You can find the necessary patches [from here](https://src.fedoraproject.org/rpms/qt5-qtwayland/blob/rawhide/f/qtwayland-decoration-support-backports-from-qt6.patch)

 Build instructions: